Detecting linear trend changes in data sequences: Methodology

 \subsubsection{TGUW transformation: general algorithm}

-In this Section, we formulate in generality the TGUW transformation illustrated in Section \ref{ex}.
+In this section, we formulate in generality the TGUW transformation illustrated in Section \ref{ex} by showing how an adaptive orthonormal unbalanced wavelet basis, $\Psi$ in \eqref{e31}, is constructed.
 One of the important principles is ``tail-greediness'' \citep{fryzlewicz2017tail} which enables us to reduce the computational complexity by performing multiple merges over non-overlapping regions in a single pass over the data.
 More specifically, it allows us to perform up to $\max\{2, \lceil \rho \alpha_j \rceil\}$ merges at each scale $j$, where $\alpha_j$ is the number of smooth coefficients in the data sequence $\bs$ and $\rho \in (0, 1)$ (the lower bound of 2 is essential to permit a Type 3 transformation, which consists of two merges).